lukro/rolling-horizon-algorithm-for-dynamic-darp/README.md

  ## Authors
  The main author of the code is Daniela Gaul (gaul@math.uni-wuppertal.de).
 It was developed at Bergische Universität Wuppertal with her PhD advisors Kathrin Klamroth and Michael Stiglmayr.

- The modifications were contributed by Lukas Kröger (LukasPKroeger@web.de).
+ Delay integration and terminal formatting was contributed by Lukas Kröger (LukasPKroeger@web.de).